 - Opportunities to develop sophisticated and refined mathematical thinking skills; including regular opportunities for students to reflect on their learning and discover their own errors

 Formal and informal assessments are key to assisting students' progress.
-At St Columba's Differentiation Support Teachers and Learning Support Officers work alongside classroom teachers during literacy sessions to provide targeted small group and individual instruction as needed.
+At St Columba's the Learning Diversity, Differentiation Support Teachers and Learning Support Officers work alongside classroom teachers during numeracy sessions to provide targeted small group and individual instruction as needed.